 I am a junior professor at the University of Göttingen, where I am heading the Computer Security Group.
 Prior to taking this position, I have been working at Technische Universität Berlin and Fraunhofer Institute FIRST.
 I am a recipient of the CAST/GI Dissertation Award Computer Security and received a Google Faculty Research Award.
 I have recently received the Oustanding Reviewer Award at the 18th RAID Symposium.

 My research interests revolve around computer security and machine learning.
-This includes the detection of attacks, the analysis of malicious software, and the discovery of vulnerabilities, as well as learning with structured data, such as sequences and trees.
+This includes the detection of computer attacks, the analysis of malicious software, and the discovery of vulnerabilities.
+I am also interested in efficient algorithms for analyzing structured data, such as sequences, trees and graphs